Moss

 The first is to run it directly from the source code, check Development and contribution.

-The other is to grab the executable from the releases page and run it on your respective system.
+The other is to grab the executable from the and run it on your respective system.

 The second way is to use Moss in portable mode, just run Moss and click cancel on the installer screen.
 You can do this to try Moss.